FIVE MOST SURPRISING FINDS

 The Digital Opportunity

-For the first time in history, the infrastructure problem that has crippled Black economic circulation can be addressed without massive capital investment.
-Digital platforms, e-commerce, fintech, and social media have lowered the barriers to entry in ways that would have been unimaginable twenty years ago.
+The infrastructure problem that has long crippled Black economic circulation can now be tackled without massive capital investment, and for the first time in history.
+Digital platforms, e-commerce, fintech, and social media have cut barriers to entry in ways that would have seemed impossible twenty years ago.

 A Black-owned business no longer needs a prime retail location to reach Black consumers.
-It needs an Instagram account, a Shopify store, and a product worth buying.
+An Instagram account, a Shopify store, and a product worth buying now suffice.
 Companies like WeBuyBlack.com have built digital marketplaces designed to aggregate Black-owned businesses.
-Greenwood — the Black-owned digital banking platform named after the Tulsa district destroyed in 1921 — is attempting to build the financial infrastructure that Black communities have lacked.
+Greenwood—the Black-owned digital banking platform named after the Tulsa district destroyed in 1921—is attempting to build the financial infrastructure that Black communities have lacked.

-Digital tools are only as effective as the collective will to use them.
-Technology can build the bridge.
-People have to walk across it.
-That means making a conscious, sustained, daily decision to direct spending toward Black-owned businesses — not as an act of charity but as an act of economic self-defense.
+Digital tools prove effective only to the extent of the collective will to deploy them.
+Technology can lay the bridge, yet people must still choose to cross it each day.
+That requires a conscious, sustained decision to channel spending toward Black-owned businesses — not as charity but as economic self-defense.

 The Puzzle and the Solution